osrf/gazebo_tutorials/components/tutorial.md

 # Environment Variables

 Gazebo uses a number of environment variables to locate files, and set up communications between the server and clients.

-Starting with Gazebo 1.9.0, default values that work for most cases are compiled in.
+Default values that work for most cases are compiled in.
 This means you don't need to set any variables.

 Here are the variables: